czyzby/wesnoth-saurian-pack/_changelog.md

 * Saurian Warden stat changes.
   * Ranged damage increased to 12-3.
   * Cost increased to 46.
+* Tweaked Saurian Spearwoman and Saurian Warden base sprite placements to be more in line with Saurian Skirmisher.
 * Modding support.
 Additional advancements are now available as resources.

 ## 3.0.0